 Finance income comprises interest received on outstanding monies and upward adjustments to the fair value, interest result of foreign currency derivatives and net foreign exchange results.

 2.10 Finance Costs

-Finance costs comprise interest due on funds drawn, calculated using the effective interest method, downward adjustments to the fair value and realized value of derivative financial instruments, other interest paid, commitment fees, the amortization of transaction fees related to borrowings and net foreign exchange results.
+Finance costs comprise interest due on funds drawn and commercial paper calculated using the effective interest method, downward adjustments to the fair value and realized value of derivative financial instruments, other interest paid, commitment fees, the amortization of transaction fees related to borrowings, interest on finance leases and net foreign exchange results.

 2.11 Property, Plant and Equipment